Seagrape is a landscape shrub or small tree originating in Central America and the Caribbean and commonly associated

-Growing near the seashore, it is typically 2 to 4 m (7 to 13 ft) tall, sometimes with multiple trunks that divide at the base in a v-shape, forming a wide-spreading crown.
-Inland and away from the coastline it tends to be taller, reaching heights of up to 15 m (50 ft) and is more tree-like, usually with a single trunk and a rounded crown.
+Growing near the seashore, it is typically 2 to 4 m (7 to 13 ft) tall, often with multiple trunks dividing at the base in a V-shape, forming a wide-spreading crown.
+Inland, away from the coast, it is taller, reaching up to 15 m (50 ft) and is more tree-like, usually with a single trunk and rounded crown.

-The leaves are large, round saucer-shaped, dull green and with a firm leathery texture.
-Most change colour in the dry season, becoming bright red before falling to the ground to be replaced by new leaves in the rainy season.
-The new leaves emerge with a bronze hue, gradually changing to green as they age.
+The leaves have a large, round saucer shape and are dull green, prominently veined and leathery.
+Most change colour in the dry season, becoming bright red before falling to the ground.
+They are replaced by new leaves in the rainy season, emerging bronze-red, and gradually becoming green.

-The flowers are small, white, fragrant and either female or male (on separate plants).
-They bloom mainly in spring but also intermittently throughout the rest of the year, with female and male flowers on different plants.
-The flowers on female plants are followed by small, round, green fruit held in tight clusters.
-Ripening to deep purple, they vaguely resemble a long bunches of grapes.
+Flowers are small, white, fragrant and either female or male (on separate plants).
+They bloom mainly in spring, with occasional blooms over the rest of the year and are followed on female plants by small, round fruit held in hanging clusters.
+Green when young, they ripen to deep purple, resembling long bunches of grapes.

-Shrubs growing on or near beaches provide much-needed shade to beachgoers seeking relief from the hot afternoon sun.
-It is a good candidate for planting to minimise beach erosion, being one of the first woody plants to naturally colonise sandy beaches.
+Shrubs growing on or near the beach provide much-needed shade for beachgoers seeking relief from the hot midday sun.
+One of the first woody plants to naturally colonise sandy beaches, it is a good candidate for planting to minimise beach erosion.
+It is also sometimes cultivated as a windbreak and hedge in seaside gardens.

-The fruit have a large seed and thin pulp that although astringent has a sweetish, grape-like flavour when fully ripe.
-They are picked and eaten fresh, mainly by beachgoers, but are considered a minor fruit.
+The fruit have a large seed and thin pulp that, although astringent, has a sweetish grape-like flavour when fully ripe.
+Commonly picked by beachgoers, they are eaten fresh-out-of-hand but are considered a minor fruit.
 However, they make an excellent jam or jelly to spread on bread and pastries.
-They also sustain wild bird-life in its native range, including indigenous pigeon species.
+They also sustain wild birdlife in its native range, including indigenous pigeon species.

-The flowers produce good quantities of nectar for honey production.
-But the honey is of limited commercial value, being pale in colour but cloudy and with a high moisture content.
+The flowers produce significant quantities of nectar for honey production.
+But the honey is of limited commercial value, being pale in colour, cloudy and with a high moisture content.